tmm-demo-apps/bookstore-app/diary.md

         - This multi-layered approach ensures fresh cart data without requiring users to clear browser cache
     - **User/Session Support**: Updated all cart handlers to properly support both authenticated users (via `user_id`) and anonymous users (via `session_id`).
     - **Auto-refresh**: Cart count and summary now automatically update when items are added or removed using htmx's `cart-updated` event.
-    - **Loading Fix**: Fixed "Loading..." text by using `hx-on:toggle` event on the details element to trigger cart load immediately when dropdown is clicked open.
-    - **Testing**: Created `test_cart.html` file for debugging hover events and validating functionality.

 ### Next Steps
 - **Future Enhancements**: